 The hydraulic leveling system was filled with Dexron/ Mercon transmission fluid during production.
 Periodically check the fluid levels in the leveling system when using the breather cap/dipstick.
-Remove any debris from the dipstick before reinserting it into the reservoir.
 The reservoir level should remain between the oil level grooves when the jacks are retracted.
 Add fluid as needed.
 Change the fluid if it becomes contaminated.